 “Nothing improves the skin more strikingly than a deep pore-cleansing treatment that will eliminate and control blackheads,” Tomasso says.
 But did you know there are steps you can take to make the best part of your facial even better?
-“To help to ensure all of the skin’s congestion and oxidized oils can be removed during your treatment, use a hydrating concentrate with sodium Pca, vegetable glycerin, brown algae, and lactic and citric acids, such as Yon-Ka Hydralia Hydrating Concentrate ($60), before your treatment.
+“To help to ensure all of the skin’s congestion and oxidized oils can be removed during your treatment, use a hydrating concentrate with sodium PCA, vegetable glycerin, brown algae, and lactic and citric acids, such as Yon-Ka Booster Hydra + ($62), before your treatment.

 About seven days prior to your facial, start applying a few drops of hydrating concentrate after cleansing each night.
 Tomasso says this will soften and prep the congested areas, so your facialist can successfully remove pore-clogging debris.
-It will also help to reduce the ouch factor during extractions.
+As an added bonus, it'll also help to reduce the ouch factor during extractions.
 “Think of this step simply as a pre-treatment home care step that will enhance your facial results.”

 Coffee jitters and total relaxation don’t mix.
-So avoid caffeine to make your facial more enjoyable.
+So avoid caffeine beforehand to make your facial more enjoyable.
 Tomasso recommends cutting back on your coffee intake and switching to herbal tea for at least 24 hours prior to your treatment.
 “This will help keep you more relaxed, enabling the professional aesthetician to optimize your service,” she says.
-Your post-facial beverage choices need some adjustment too.
+Your post-facial beverage choices need a little adjusting too.
 Tomasso says you should double the amount of water you typically drink.
-“This will assist with the removal of toxins and will help keep your skin clear and radiant.”
+“This will assist with the removal of toxins, and will help keep your skin clear and radiant.”

 This feels obvious, but it's important to note: maximize your time in the spa by showing up bare-faced and ready to go.
 “Wearing little to no makeup will free up more time for your aesthetician to work on correcting your skincare concerns and flaws,” Tomasso says.
 “A good facial treatment is worth every penny spent; this will help your aesthetician get right into the real therapeutic parts of your service.”
 You don't want to waste those precious minutes you're paying so much for by forcing your aesthetician to do something a cleansing wipe could also do.

 “A highly customized, deep pore cleaning can alleviate your primary, secondary, and even tertiary skincare concerns,” Tomasso says.
 “With this in mind, it’s best to schedule at least one deep pore-cleansing treatment prior to any specialty treatments.
 They also help to provide a true read of your needs, which helps the aesthetician direct you to more specific treatments.”
 Another aspect of facials that’s even easier to customize is the facial massage.
 The massage portion of your service is key for draining waste and toxins from your lymph system.

 Feeling puffier than usual?
 Haven’t been sleeping well?
+Drank too much?
 Just getting back from a trip where you overindulged in vacation meals?
-Tell your facialist and ask for a few more minutes of massage time to stimulate your lymph system.
+Tell your facialist, and ask for a few more minutes of massage time to stimulate your lymph system.